russellsteadman/vocab/index.md

 Reference [the README](https://pkg.go.dev/github.com/russellsteadman/vocab) to see installation and usage documentation.

+### Precompiled Web Version

+If you are interested in using the vocabulary tool manually via a website, try out the [web experiment](/experiments/web/).
+It uses WebAssembly to run the go binary in the browser.

 ## Guides

 - [How to use this tool for foreign language texts](/uses/learning-languages)